top of page

 “Better enjoy those drinks while you can, boys,” he growled under his breath.

 “What are you stewing about, mate?”
 The bar owner, Felix, plunked a fresh beer down on the scarred table, and foam overflowed from the top and dripped down the sides of the bottle.
 He followed Lucas’s piercing gaze across the room.
 “Ah, yes.
-I take it those two fine fellows are to be your next target?”
+I take it those two fine blokes are to be your next target?”

 Felix Bartholomew Leicester the third owned Locals Only.
 And yes, the bar’s name was meant to keep tourists away.
 His family was titled and distantly related to the British royal family, and he grew up in luxury on a massive estate in the rolling hills of the Cotswolds region southwest of London.
-He’d hated every second of the snobby lifestyle and had a great disdain for the people who went with it, so on his eighteenth birthday, and against his father’s wishes, he’d joined the Royal Navy.
+He’d hated every second of the snobby lifestyle and had a great disdain for the people who went with it, so, on his eighteenth birthday and against his father’s wishes, he’d joined the Royal Navy.

-Lucas picked up the beer and chugged half the contents in an effort to drown out the images and memories that threatened to flood his mind.
+Lucas picked up the fresh beer and chugged half the contents in an effort to drown out the images and memories that threatened to flood his mind.
 It never worked, but he wasn’t a quitter, so he made sure there was always a shot, a beer, or both close at hand.

 “They work for the Trianos.”
 Nothing more needed to be said.

-After the fall of the Muñoz cartel, the Trianos empire grew and they were elevated to the point of becoming one of the most powerful cartels in Colombia.
-Illegal drugs, including fentanyl, bootleg alcohol, forced protection, prostitution, and human trafficking.
-You name it, if it was illegal, the Triano’s bloody fingerprints were all over it.
+After the fall of the Muñoz cartel, the Trianos’ empire grew, and they were elevated to the point of becoming one of the most powerful cartels in Colombia.
+Illegal drugs including fentanyl, bootleg alcohol, forced protection, prostitution, and human trafficking—you name it, if it was illegal, the Trianos’ bloody fingerprints were all over it.

 “What do you need me to do?”
 Felix continued to glance over at the two men as he wiped a wet rag over the spilled beer.